 Where is Taste of Fort Collins located?

 Washington Park, Old Town Fort Collins (adjacent to the Justice Center).
-There are four entrances for our patrons:
+There are three entrances for our patrons:

 - Intersection of LaPorte Ave. and Mason St.

 - Mountain Ave. between Howes St. and Mason St. (not an entrance Friday)

 - Intersection of LaPorte Ave. and Meldrum St.

 The following may not be brought into the Festival:

 - Alcoholic beverages, glass bottles, coolers, picnic baskets, carry-ins of any type (all backpacks or large bags will be searched upon entry).

 - Refillable water bottles must be emptied upon entry.

 - Drugs or paraphernalia, including cannabis products of any kind.